emporous/universalreference.io/docs/Quick Start/intro.md

   Getting Started using Emporous Client.
 ---

-This guide provides an overview of the Emporous framework including everything that you need to get started from obtaining the necessary tooling to building, publishing and consuming content.
+This guide provides an overview of Emporous including everything that you need to get started from obtaining the necessary tooling to building, publishing and consuming content.

 # What You Will Learn